jkhatri01/anshulpatel25.github.io/personal_website/content/post/releasing_iplocator.md

 ]
 +++

-IPLocator is tool which provides meta inforamtion regarding domain location such as ASN, ISP, ISP Latitude, ISP Longitude, Country, Timezone, etc ..
+IPLocator is tool which provides meta information regarding domain location such as ASN, ISP, ISP Latitude, ISP Longitude, Country, Timezone, etc ..

 <!--more-->

 ## Why?

 - To find location related information, I had to search for such webapp on Google and then browse to that website to get the details.
-- To simplify this process and to sharp up my Golang skill, decided to write a utility.
+- To simplify the above process and to sharp up my Golang skill, decided to write this utility.

 ## Compile and Installation